 The only way to opt out from the PolyHeme study was by wearing a special bracelet prior to needing emergency care.
 After criticism from patients' rights advocates, the FDA launched a review of the entire program that permits experiments to be done without consent in emergency situations but sanctioned the current project under similar terms.

 There is good reason for concern with such projects, says Fay Rozovsky, JD, MPH, DFSHRM, president of the Rozovsky Group, a risk management firm in Bloomfield, CT.
 She says the protections for patient rights built into the proposed trauma treatment studies are ineffective.

 For starters, she expresses great concern over the idea that patients are protected by having the researchers inform the community as a whole.
 "That's a fallacy.
 We are a very mobile society, and when you're talking about testing treatments in an emergent situation, there is no way to know if that individual received the information," she says.

 The researchers say the work will help them find better treatment methods, but that informed consent cannot be obtained because these patients often are unconscious and families, if they are available, are too upset to give true informed consent.

-Rozovsky doesn't buy that argument.
-She has opposed the idea since the Food and Drug Administration (FDA) first established a protocol for such research in 1996.
-"It's taking us down a slippery slope," she says.
+"It's taking us down a slippery slope," Rozovsky counters.
 "It is trodding on the very autonomy of the individual.
-Some people may not want to be the recipient of a test article when they are in extremis, and we are taking away a liberty.
-We are in danger of eroding the concept of informed consent that risk managers have supported for so long."
+Some people may not want to be the recipient of a test article when they are in extremis, and we are taking away a liberty."